thi-truong/thi-truong.github.io/_posts/2022-09-24-geochemical-compilation-process.md

 I have a primary Windows laptop that I use for dissertating (LaTeX, Zotero), data processing (Excel, sometimes play around with Python and SQL), and general use.
 I will use this for the Microsoft Excel part, and the data processing for IgPet.

 I also am borrowing a MacBook Pro from my department, solely to use the program IgPet, for which my research group has a Mac OS X site license, but not one for Windows.
 I do all of the data processing, organization, collating on the Windows, and simply generate figures on the Macbook.
-I am still considering paying the $300 fee for a Windows site license, because you'll come to see the my brain can only tolerate a small level of things-being-in-several-places before I start to forget they exist, or that I was searching for those things to begin with.

 ## Microsoft Excel